Why Do I Keep Waking Up With Anxiety?

 Many people have found practicing mindfulness and meditation effective ways to relieve anxiety.
 Over 200 studies, many of them medically reviewed, have shown the effectiveness of meditation for various mental health conditions, including anxiety and depression.
 If morning anxiety overwhelms you, you might try incorporating a guided meditation or deep breathing exercises into your routine.
 You might also try a guided meditation to fall asleep at night.

-Talk to a therapist about generalized anxiety disorder or other anxiety disorders
+Talk to a therapist about generalized anxiety disorder or other mental health disorders

 In addition to the strategies listed above, talking to a mental health professional for further support may be beneficial.
 You can contact a therapist, psychiatrist, or other healthcare provider for support and discussions on health topics, anxiety, and potential treatments for generalized anxiety disorder or other anxiety disorders.